Docker

 chmod a+w rauthy/data

-This will make the directory writeable for everyone, so rauthy can create the database files inside the container with 10001:10001 again.
+This will make the directory writeable for everyone, so Rauthy can create the database files inside the container with 10001:10001 again.

 The safest approach would be to change the owner and group for these files on the host system.
 This needs sudo to edit the config, which may be a bit annoying, but at the same time it makes sure, that you can only read the secrets inside it with sudo too.